QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

     </tbody>
 </table>

 If you have a temperature sensor is connected to you Thorlabs power meter you can check this option.
 Do not check this option if no temperature sensor is connected to you Thorlabs device as this will lead to an error.
+The measurement results will be save under

+	C:\Users\your-username\QUAREP\PowerMeasurement\output\

 # 5. Contribution
 Your contributions, comments and participation are very welcome.
 We are happy if you can copy and modify these macros for your needs, but if they also benefit the rest of the microscopy community we invite you to join us as a contributor.